AdobeDocs/experience-platform.en/help/edge/fundamentals/prerequisite.md

 ## Managing permissions for Adobe Experience Platform Web SDK

-In order to start using Adobe Experience Platform, you need to have the right [permissions](https://experienceleague.adobe.com/docs/experience-platform/access-control/home.html?lang=en) to create your schemas and manage identities.
+To start using Adobe Experience Platform, you need to have the right [permissions](https://experienceleague.adobe.com/docs/experience-platform/access-control/home.html?lang=en) to create your schemas and manage identities.
 The minimum permissions needed can be found in the Data Modeling and Identities category.

 ![](../images/AEP-permission-categories.png)